Wisconsin Physicians Service: Subsidiaries

 WPS has owned a number of Subsidiaries including:

 WPS Bank

 WPS bank was formed in 2009 and had assets of $96.2 million as of December 31, 2014.
-The bank was purchased by Starion Bank of Bismarck, North Dakota, completing on 4/10/2015.
+The bank was purchased by Starion Bank of Bismarck, North Dakota, completing on April 10, 2015.

 WPS-ETS (External Technology Solutions)

 ETS was a WPS venture that sold WPS surplus capacity such as Disaster Recovery Hosting and networking solutions leveraging existing facilities, additional staff capacity and vendor relationships to provide services.

 adtec Services (Administrative and Technical Services, Inc.)

-adtec Services was an umbrella organization which encompassed a number of subsidiaries. adtec Services was based out of offices at 2801 International Lane, Madison WI and closed in 2012.
+adtec Services was an umbrella organization which encompassed a number of subsidiaries. adtec Services was based out of offices at 2801 International Lane, Madison, Wisconsin, and closed in 2012.